aarneranta/chalmers-advanced-python/labs/lab3/lab3.md

 by Aarne Ranta

+Version 1.2.1, 4 December 2022: added some explanations without changing the task.

 Version 1.2, 2 December 2022: some changes have been made in the lab for this year.
 The functionality is similar to what it was last year, but the coding task a bit simpler.
 You can start your work now, or wait until the instruction film is posted on 5 December.